Table of Contents

 Symptoms of manganese deficiency

 If a person is having well balanced diet consisting of cereals, fruits, nuts then the chance of manganese deficiency are low.
-But if a person is not health consciousness and adhering to some particular type of diet or on dieting then he or she may suffer from low manganese level in body.
+But if a person is not health consciousness and adhering to some particular type of diet or on dieting then he or she may suffer from low manganese level in the body.
 Here are symptoms shown by body in case of manganese deficiency.

 - Nausea and vomiting